NuGet/Home/implemented/2021/PackageSourceMapping.md

 When using package source mapping, every source should have a list of allowed package patterns.
 A user may also pin a specific package id instead of broader package ID prefix.

 The most specific pattern that matches a package ID will have the highest precedence.
-Exact package IDs will always have the highest precedence over any prefix.
+Patterns with exact IDs will always have the highest precedence over a prefix pattern.

 When you're finished, your `nuget.config` might look like the following: